 - a.
 Select the resource that has been replaced from the Resource Repair Action menu.
 If the repair action was reseating a cable or adapter, select the resource associated with that repair action.
 If the resource associated with your action does not appear on the Resource List, select sysplanar0.
 Press Enter. - b.
 Select Commit after you make your selections.
 Did another Resource Repair Action display appear?

 No: If the No Trouble Found display appears, go to step 9

-8. The parent or child of the resource you just replaced may also require that you run the Resource Repair Action option on it.
-When a test is run on a resource in system verification mode, and that resource has an entry in the VIOS error log, if the test on the resource was successful, the Resource Repair Action menu appears.
-After replacing that part, you must select the resource for that part from the Resource Repair Action menu.
-This updates the VIOS error log to indicate that a system-detectable part has been replaced.
+8. Select the parent or child of the resource for the replaced part from the Resource Repair Action menu if necessary.
+When a test is run on a resource in system verification mode, and that resource has an entry in the AIX error log, if the test on the resource was successful, the Resource Repair Action menu appears.
+Complete the following steps to update the AIX error log to indicate that a system-detectable part has been replaced.

 Note: This changes the indicator light for the part from the fault state to the normal state.
-Follow these steps:

 - a.
 From the Resource Repair Action menu, select the parent or child of the resource that has been replaced.
 If the repair action was to reseat a cable or adapter, select the resource associated with that repair action.
 If the resource associated with your action does not appear on the Resource List, select sysplanar0.
 Press Enter. - b.
 Select Commit after you make your selections. - c.
 If the No Trouble Found display appears, go to step 9. - 9.
-If you changed the service processor or network settings, as instructed in previous procedures, restore the settings to the value they had prior to servicing the system. - 10.
+If you changed the service processor or network settings, as instructed in previous procedures, restore the settings to the values they had prior to servicing the system. - 10.
 Did you do any hot-plug procedures before doing this procedure?